 The Danger of Undiagnosed Colorectal Cancer

-Undiagnosed colorectal cancer (CRC) is a danger facing many Americans, especially younger patients under the age of 50 who are misdiagnosed by their doctors.
+Undiagnosed colorectal cancer (CRC) is a danger facing many Americans, especially younger patients under the age of 50.
 Colorectal cancer includes colon and rectal cancer and is the third leading cause of cancer-related deaths in the United States.
 As advocates for patient safety for nearly 50 years, Pegalis Law Group is passionate about educating the public to create more proactive patients.
 According to the American Cancer Society, its estimated there will be over 140,000 new cases of colon and rectal cancer this year alone.

 Why Is Early Diagnosis Essential with Colorectal Cancer?

 As with some cancers, early diagnosis and treatment are essential to improving a patient’s survival rate.
 Today cancer screenings can reveal colorectal polyps early, and although colorectal cancer deaths have decreased, in recent years, the number of colorectal cancer-related deaths in patients under the age of 50 has increased and is expected to continue to rise through 2030, according to the American Cancer Society.

 Why Are So Many Younger Patients Being Misdiagnosed?

 Recent studies reveal misdiagnosis or being diagnosed too late once colorectal cancer has reached Stage III or IV is a growing concern among younger patients.
 Colonoscopies are recommended for men and women over the age of 45 , and at a younger age for those who are considered more at risk.
 However, your doctor should always be made aware of any warning signs or risk factors potentially indicating colorectal cancer, no matter your age or health.
 Being proactive about your healthcare could save your life or a loved one’s.

 Who Is Most at Risk for Developing Colorectal Cancer?